-- Beautiful, bright and fun color along with a tasty sweet and sour flavor.
+- Beautiful, bright green and fun color along with a tasty sweet and sour flavor.
 This drink is great for the holidays, especially Christmas and St. Patrick’s day.

 - Don’t need a shaker for this cocktail, just give it a stir.

 - Can be made into a large batch in a pitcher for a crowd.